pi-hole/pi-hole/README.md

 Access the API via [`telnet`](https://github.com/pi-hole/FTL), the Web (`admin/api.php`) and Command Line (`pihole -c -j`).
 You can find out [more details over here](https://discourse.pi-hole.net/t/pi-hole-api/1863).

-### The Command Line Interface
+### The Command-Line Interface

-The [pihole](https://docs.pi-hole.net/core/pihole-command/) command has all the functionality necessary to fully administer the Pi-hole, without the need of the Web Interface.
+The [pihole](https://docs.pi-hole.net/core/pihole-command/) command has all the functionality necessary to fully administer the Pi-hole, without the need for the Web Interface.
 It's fast, user-friendly, and auditable by anyone with an understanding of `bash`.

 Some notable features include: